Study: Fish Oil Does Not Help Prevent Cancer

 This is MORNING EDITION from NPR News.
 I'm Renee Montagne.
 In our personal health segment, the science behind fish oils.
 The popular supplement is known to protect against heart disease.
 New research finds fish oil plays no role in preventing cancer.
 Researchers are now investigating fish oil's role in shaping mood and memory, as NPR's Allison Aubrey reports.

-Professor THOMAS BRENNA (Professor, Cornell University): We have to eat it, and we will eat it in the form of fish, or in the form of supplements, either fish oils or algae oils.
+THOMAS BRENNA: We have to eat it, and we will eat it in the form of fish, or in the form of supplements, either fish oils or algae oils.

 AUBREY: These are sources of the type of omega-three thought to be most beneficial; it's called DHA.
 The notion that fish oil is good for you goes way back.
 85-year old Arthur Grado(ph) remembers his mother forcing teaspoons of vile tasting cod liver oil down his throat.
 In the 1920s the oil was known as a source of Vitamin D.

-Mr. ARTHUR GRADO (Former fish oil consumer): Do I remember cod liver oil?
+ARTHUR GRADO: Do I remember cod liver oil?
 I'll tell you how bad it got with my brother and I. When we knew it was time for cod liver oil, we would try to sneak underneath the bed.

 AUBREY: But Grado says his mother would not let up.